siddharthnarula/Computer-Graphics/Report.md

 ```cpp
 std::pair<double, double> GetPosition(std::string name);
 ```
-In this function, we check through the data vector and find out the exact matching name; if we find a match, longitude and latitude values are displayed as output.
-If the entered name does not match, then it suggests a list of locations, and outputs the values of longitude and latitude of the chosen location.
-If in case an empty string is entered the function returns -1 for both longitude and latitude.
+For the given input string we find out the exact matching name, in our data.csv file if a match is found, longitude and latitude values are displayed.
+If the entered name does not match, then it matches to the nearest prefix using edit distance function.

 ### Time complexity is O(n)